- What is an eBill statement?

 Questions concerning your financial aid award amounts should be referred to the Office of Financial Aid.
 Outside scholarship payment questions should be directed to the organization responsible for sending the payment.
 General account inquiries may be directed to the Office of Student Accounts. (top)

 We only send electronic bills to current students.
-If you need a paper bill, please sign in to eServices via Banner self service and click on the 'My Account' selection from the grey horizontal bar at the top of the screen.
+If you need a paper bill, please sign in to eServices via Banner self service and click on the 'My Account' selection from the gray horizontal bar at the top of the screen.
 Choose the 'Statement' option from the drop down menu.
 Choose the date of the statement you wish to view or view the most recent billing statement.
 The eBill statement will open in a new screen which is available for printing. (top)

 Please confirm through eServices that your authorized financial aid will pay your full balance due.
 If your aid will cover your entire balance, you do not have to do anything further.
 If your aid is NOT sufficient, you will be responsible to pay any amount not covered by your financial aid in full or you may enroll in a monthly payment plan to cover your remaining balance by the eStatement due date.(top)